defold/doc/docs/en/manuals/camera.md

 ## Third-party camera solutions

-There is a library camera solution that implements common camera features such as game object follow, screen shake, screen to world coordinate conversion and so on.
-It is available from the Defold community assets portal:
+There are community-made camera solutions that implement common features such as screen shake, following game objects, screen-to-world coordinate conversion and much more.
+They can be downloaded from the Defold asset portal:

 - [Orthographic camera](https://defold.com/assets/orthographic/) (2D only) by Björn Ritzl.
+- [Defold Rendy](https://defold.com/assets/defold-rendy/) (2D and 3D) by Klayton Kowalski.